 MWC Shanghai 2023: innovation and transformation send signals beyond China

-This report is available to those subscribed to the IoT & Enterprise, Digital Consumer, Fixed, TV and Convergence, Spectrum or Mobile Operators and Networks modules.
+This insight is available to those subscribed to the IoT & Enterprise, Digital Consumer, Fixed, TV and Convergence, Spectrum or Mobile Operators and Networks modules.

 MWC Shanghai returned as an in-person event this year, celebrating its 10th anniversary.
 The event figures speak to the magnitude and importance of the show.
 Nearly 37,000 people attended from 115 countries and territories, with 3,000 from outside mainland China.
 Attendees represented more than 8,000 companies, with over 30% of attendees from adjacent industries beyond the mobile sector.